Download our FAQs

 What do I need to rehearse for the second round of the Talent Tour, the joint orchestra rehearsal?
 When and where do I get the scores?

-Musicians who successfully complete the first-round audition will be invited to play in a joint orchestra rehearsal for the ‘Nordic Pulse’ tour of the Baltic Sea Philharmonic in March 2019 as tutti musicians.
+Musicians who successfully complete the first-round audition will be invited to play in a joint orchestra rehearsal for the ‘Midnight Sun’ tour of the Baltic Sea Philharmonic in June 2019 as tutti musicians.

 A link for downloading the repertoire for the joint orchestra rehearsal will be sent to you after we have received your application.